 Accommodation: Misse guest rooms have been designed to be the perfect writer’s space year-round: you’ll have comfort, quiet, privacy and a wonderful view over your surroundings.
 All of our guest rooms have en suite bathrooms, good lighting, a desk and a comfortable chair.
 For more details see our rooms pagee.

-The residency will take place near Glengariff, in its stunning forest park, West Cork, from Sunday 25th January until Sunday 1st February 2026.
+This residency will take place near Glengariff, West Cork, from Monday 25th January 2027 until Saturday 30th January 2027.
 The opportunity is for emerging writers of fiction and non-fiction aged 21 and over living in Ireland and the UK.

-What’s new this year?
-There are three places in total; two available in the cottage and one in the detached out building.
-Before applying please read the detailed description of the property below.
+There are three places in West Cork (two available in the cottage and one in the detached out building).

-There is a £20 application fee which entitles ALL applicants to three professional development sessions:
+There is a £20 fee which entitles all applicants to three professional development sessions.

-A 30 min group zoom session on reading your work live with actor Tony Flynn.
+A 30 min zoom on reading your work live with actor Tony Flynn.

-THE WINNERS
+THE RESIDENCY WINNERS

 Pre Care:

-The three writers will have an online session academic/author, Yvonne Battle-Felton, to discuss how to make the most of the residency.
+The three writers will have an online session author, Sarah Butler, to discuss how to make the most of the residency.

 Standard class travel provided.